 - Coordinating services for your child, with referrals to community agencies that provide child and family services;

 - Notifying you in writing, annually at the beginning of the school year and upon any enrollment during the school year, as a parent having control of a child enrolled in a public school grade from kindergarten to eight, of the obligations you have as a parent;

 - Obtaining from you annually at the beginning of the school year and upon any enrollment during the school year, as a parent of a child in a grade from kindergarten to eight, a telephone number or other means of contact; and

 - A system of monitoring individual unexcused absences of your child, in grades kindergarten to eight, ensuring that whenever your child fails to report to school on a regularly scheduled school day and no indication has been received by school personnel that you, the parent, are aware of his or her absence, that a reasonable effort is made by school personnel or volunteers under the direction of school personnel to notify you by telephone.

 What if as a parent or guardian I fail to comply with the school policies and procedures regarding truancy?

 If you fail to attend a truancy meeting regarding your child’s truant status or cooperate with the school to attempt to solve the truancy problem, then the superintendent of your school district must file a written complaint with the Connecticut Superior Court.

 The board of education overseeing your child’s school may appoint an individual or group of individuals authorized to prosecute violations of school attendance laws.
-The appointee is authorized to investigate the absence or irregular attendance of your child, to cause your child to attend school regularly if they are absent or irregularly in attendance, and prosecute cases for violation of the mandatory attendance laws.
+The appointee is authorized to investigate the absence or irregular attendance of your child, to cause your child to attend school regularly if they are absent or irregularly in attendance, and to prosecute cases for violation of the mandatory attendance laws.
 These appointees will report their findings to your child’s school principal or superintendent, who, based on these findings, may be required to file a written complaint in Connecticut Superior Court.